-- Construction of plants and provision of services Clean TeQ will seek to construct Clean-iX[®] plants for clients in the mining industry.
-Clean TeQ has been contracted to construct a pilot plant for BHP Billiton for nickel extraction.
-Clean TeQ is currently constructing a pilot plant at the Langer Heinrich uranium mine in Namibia.
-Clean TeQ is also evaluating opportunities with other mining companies for the construction of Clean-iX[®] plants for processing uranium, copper and gold. - Sale of licences Clean TeQ intends to sell non-exclusive licences to mining companies for the use of its Clean-iX[®] Technology.
-Clean TeQ has already granted an exclusive licence to BHP Billiton and Vale to continue the development of the technology for nickel and cobalt extraction processes. - Resin sales Over the longer term, Clean TeQ will seek to generate significant recurring income through the ongoing sale of Resin which is used in Clean-iX[®] plants.
+- 1. Construction of plants and provision of services Clean TeQ will seek to construct Clean-iX® plants for clients in the mining industry.
+Clean TeQ has in the past been contracted to construct a pilot plant for BHP Billiton for nickel extraction.
+Clean TeQ has recently built a RIP pilot plant, currently operating at Paladin's Langer Heinrich uranium mine in Namibia together with Kemix Limited of South Africa.
+Upon completion of current trials the pilot plant will be offered to other mining operations in the region to demonstrate the Clean TeQ technology.
+Clean TeQ also continues to conduct engineering studies and evaluating opportunities with other mining companies for the construction of Clean-iX® plants for processing uranium, copper and gold. - 2.
+Sale of licences Clean TeQ intends to sell non-exclusive licences to mining companies for the use of its Clean-iX® Technology.
+Clean TeQ has already granted an exclusive licence to BHP Billiton and Vale to continue the development of the technology for nickel and cobalt extraction processes. - 3.
+Resin sales Over the longer term, Clean TeQ will seek to generate significant recurring income through the ongoing sale of Resin which is used in Clean-iX® plants.